 Armed with three days of grade one and a wonderfully absent exposure to corporate mission statements, strategic initiatives, and key result areas, Grandad did what he did best—unload grain ships, Lakers, as he called them.

 At one point, I noticed a group of men wielding what looked like huge wrenches, prying clamps from giant steel lids.

 “What are they doing?”
 I asked, pointing in their direction.

-“Son, those men are workers helping us get to the grain.”
+“Son, those workers are getting to the grain.”

-“Yup,” my grandfather pointed out, “they take the hatches off the ship so we can get into the holds.
+“Yup,” my grandfather pointed out, “workers in Thunder Bay unload grain carried by trains from the prairies into these holds on the ship, then covers them with large metal hatches.
+The ship sails to this grain elevator, and the workers here take the hatches off so we can get into the holds.
+They unload the grain and store it in the elevator building.
 It’s an important job, and they work hard, after which they go home to their wives and children.”

 Later, my father, brother, and I stopped at a local confectionary on our way home.
 My brother and I entered first, and once in, Dad stopped us.

 “Boys, see that rack of bread?”
 He asked, nodding toward the bakery section.

 “Yes,” we answered in unison.